 There are basically two main groups of misconceptions.
 From time to time we bump into articles or films that were created out of sheer ignorance or dull superficial generalizations.
 These tabloid-style pieces of information about Hungarians and Turks are only created to attract attention and sell advertisements.
 They are rather annoying than ill-purposed.
-However, there are quite a few posts and films which serve as religious, ethnic, or political propaganda.
+We have to add the stereotypical things which are taught in schools, like “the Kingdom of Hungary disappeared after 1526”.
+However, there are quite a few posts and films out there which serve as religious, ethnic, or political propaganda.
 Let us list the ten most common misconceptions:

-It was the staunch Hungarians alone who stopped it.
+2. It was the staunch Hungarians alone who stopped the Turks.

 It is not true, either.
-We have several dividing figures, like Prince Bocskai István.
-Balancing the power between two super empires was not very easy.
+Yet, we have to underline the fact that the bulk of the fight was done by the inhabitants of the Carpathian Basin, mainly by the Hungarians.
+On the other hand, we have several dividing figures, like Prince Bocskai István who is sometimes said to have helped the Turks.
+Balancing the power between the two super empires was not very easy.
 Read my article about his role:

 At the same time, there were brave Austrian soldiers who excelled themselves in the Ottoman wars, fighting against the common enemy.
 One of them was General Lazarus von Schwendi (1522-1583), the Chief Captain of Kassa (Kosice, Kaschau), the General of Emperor Maximilian II who wrote the following: “…if we lost Hungary, all the weight of our defense and struggle for freedom would fall on our German peasants.”
 You can read more about his life here:

-No, it was the brave Vlad Tepes, the father of Dracula.
+3. No, it was the brave Vlad Tepes, the father of Dracula who beat the Turks.

-The historical role of Dracula and Vlad Tepes is artificially enlarged, they were not comparable to Hunyadi János or his son, King Matthias Corvinus.
+The historical role of Dracula and Vlad Tepes is artificially exaggerated, they were not comparable to Hunyadi János or his son, King Matthias Corvinus.
+Still, we can always meet Dracula and Vlad all over the internet when we try to find something about Transylvania.
 Let us read rather the deeds of King Matthias Corvinus, here are my series about him:

 It is not so.
-According to researchers, her innocence was proved clearly already in the 1980s but the truth is not as thrilling as a horror story.
+According to researchers, her innocence was proved already in the 1980s, books were published about it, and it is a settled case.
+But the truth is not as thrilling as a horror story.
 Find out more about her life here:

-No, Transylvania was totally independent and 100% Hungarian.
-Obviously, it is also false.
-It was the age when the inhabitants of the Carpathian Basin fought shoulder to shoulder against the common enemy.
+It is also false.
+It was the age when the inhabitants of the Carpathian Basin fought shoulder-to-shoulder against the common enemy.
 And of course, there lived many Wallachians (Romanians) in Transylvania, not to mention the German Saxons and other nationalities.
-In this period, religion, the homeland, the loyalty to the rulers were more important than the language.
-It was true also for Royal Hungary, not just for Transylvania.
+In this period, religion, the love of the Homeland, the loyalty to the rulers were more important than language.
+It was true also for the Kingdom of Hungary, not just for the Principality of Transylvania.
 Ignoring the deeds of the non-Hungarians in the Ottoman wars would be just as bad as ignoring the Hungarians’ role in blocking the Ottoman Empire’s extension.

 On the other hand, Hungary suffered lots of ethnic losses during the Ottoman wars.
 You can read more about it here: https://www.hungarianottomanwars.com/essays/ethnic-changes-in-hungary-due-to-the-ottoman-wars/